top of page

 • Keep food scraps in a compost bag in the freezer.

-• Flush and clean you sink drain to remove any old trapped food scraps
+• Flush and clean your sink drain to remove any old trapped food scraps

-Hopefully this helped provide you with some simple steps to reduce and eliminate fruit flies from your home so you can stop worry about sharing that delicious banana with 500 of your closest tiny friends.
+Hopefully, this helped provide you with some simple steps to reduce and eliminate fruit flies from your home so you can stop worrying about sharing that delicious banana with 500 of your closest tiny friends.

 Written by our knowledgeable staff writers/farmers at Farmbrite.